teddingdev/teddingdev.github.io/source/_posts/angular/inject-multi-service-instances-with-the-same-class-into-Angular-component-instance.md

 {{ title }}

-> inject multi service instances with the same class into AngularJS component instance
+> inject multi service instances with the same class into Angular component instance

 <!-- more -->
 ### 在 providers 中定义